Essay Contest

 WTB WINS BEACON AWARD

 During the annual Baker Street Irregulars Weekend in New York City in January 2008, Watson's Tin Box received The Beacon Award from The Beacon Society for its Holmesian literacy projects.
 The award is generally given to an individual; the Tin Box was the first BSI scion society to be so honored.
-Our annual Essay Contest was instrumental in our qualifying for the award. |
+The annual Essay Contest was instrumental in our qualifying for the award. |